ajorgensen89/project4/README.md

 ## Requirements.txt file.

-A file was created within the project to hold all the necessary input for these installed libaries to function - **requirements.txt**.<br>
+A file was created within the project to hold all the necessary input for these installed libaries in the project - **requirements.txt**.<br>
 ![Requirements.txt file](media/readme-images/RequirementsFile.png)<br>

 ### REQUIRED FILE.